Skip to content

 The National Guard Company at the Fort: 1865-1868

 This company was formed during the end of the Civil War and was never mustered out.
 It was originally part of the 40th NY Militia Regiment in 1862.
 It wasn’t until December 1864 when they were transferred into the 108th NY Infantry Militia Regiment.
-Their headquarters were at the Old Stone Fort which was at that point an arsenal and armory.
+Their headquarters were at the Old Stone Fort which was at that point an armory.
 Many of those who were found among the archives enlisted on January 14, 1865, although some enlisted later.
 Regardless, this Regiment was dissolved on August 14, 1868.

 This Regiment was part of the 18th Brigade which was part of the 5th Division of the New York State National Guard.(1) Colonel Elias Brown briefly commanded them before being promoted to Brigadier General and moving to command the 13th Brigade in 1864 (still part of the 5th Division).
 The 108th was then Commanded by Colonel Almon N. Wakefield who was then replaced by Colonel Alonzo Ferguson in September 1866.
 The Regiment’s Quartermaster was Lieutenant Charles Holmes.
 The 18th Brigade was commanded by Brigadier General William Martin and the 5th Division was commanded by Major General T.B.
 Gates.